connectrpc/connectrpc.com/docs/cors.md

 decides whether to issue or deny the actual request, and will only expose response headers to JavaScript that are explicitly allowed.

-Both Connect and gRPC-web require CORS preflights for cross-origin requests.
+Both Connect and gRPC-Web require CORS preflights for cross-origin requests.
 Note that we highly recommend to use a library like [rs/cors](https://github.com/rs/cors) for Go to implement the logic.
 This document gives you the necessary information to configure CORS appropriately using any library.